 Tiffany Nixon (Project Consultant) has been the archivist for Roundabout Theatre Company since 2008.
 She holds an MLIS (Archives Concentration) and an MA (English Literature) and is an active Board Member of the Theatre Library Association and the Performing Arts Roundtable of the Society of American Archivists.

 Rachel Mattson (Project Manager) is a historian, educator, artist, and archivist.
 She holds a PhD in US history from New York University and an MSLIS from the University of Illinois at Urbana-Champaign.
-She belongs to a range of grassroots-oriented archival advocacy projects–including XFR Collective and the Independent Media Committee of the Association of Moving Image Archivists.
-She has performed as a giant puppet manipulator with the Aftselokhes Spectacle Committee and Great Small Works, and serves on the board of Circus Amok.
+She is a core member of the XFR Collective and the lead organizer of the Digital Library Federation’s Government Record and Accountability Interest Group.
+She has performed as a giant puppet manipulator with the Aftselokhes Spectacle Committee and Great Small Works, and served, for many years, on the board of Circus Amok.

 Michael Grant (Cataloger) is a graduate of the Moving Image Archiving and Preservation Masters program at New York University.
 In addition to his work at La MaMa, he is a member of XFR Collective, and is working on a project in NYU Libraries to reformat and preserve critically out of print VHS and audiocassette titles, making them accessible for use and study in the coming years when originals are worn out, or can’t be played for lack of machines.
 His BA is in Film Studies, and he keeps his feet wet in that area when possible as well.
 When he’s not doing any of those things, he also works in a supporting capacity with his wife, musical theater writer Kit Goldstein Grant, on her many projects and productions.